Eligibility, Admissions and Scholarships

 General Graduate Program Inquiries

 We encourage you to fill out our information request form here.
 We send out periodic emails with updates about CUSP, our MS programs, and the admissions process.
-You’ll also be the first to know when we launch the application for the 2019-20 academic year

 Due to visa regulations, international students can only enroll in the full-time Master’s program.